inmanta/inmanta-core/docs/architecture.rst

 Repair
 ******
-At regular intervals the agent will verify that the current state of all resources it manages matches the desired state provided by the orchestration server.
+At regular intervals the agent verifies that the current state of all resources it manages matches the desired state provided by the orchestration server.
 For a repair the agent verifies all resources, even if the last known current state already matches the desired state.
 In the current release all deploys are done through a repair and run by default every 600 seconds.
 This is controlled with :inmanta.config:option:`config.agent-repair-interval`, when this option is set to 0 no repairs are performed.

 Deploy changes
 **************